freebsd/freebsd-src/docs/SourceLevelDebugging.rst

     ...
   }

-<a name="LLVMDebugVersion">The first field of a descriptor is always an
-``i32`` containing a tag value identifying the content of the descriptor.
+Most of the string and integer fields in descriptors are packed into a single, null-separated ``mdstring``.
+The first field of the header is always an ``i32`` containing the DWARF tag value identifying the content of the descriptor.

-The remaining fields are specific to the descriptor.
-The values of tags are loosely bound to the tag values of DWARF information entries.
-However, that does not restrict the use of the information supplied to DWARF targets.
+For clarity of definition in this document, these header fields are described below split inside an imaginary ``DIHeader`` construct.
+This is invalid assembly syntax.
+In valid IR, these fields are stringified and concatenated, separated by ``\00``.

 The details of the various descriptors follow.